retroryan/agriculture-agent/04-mcp-architecture/README.md

 - Loaded into memory with your agent
 - Updated only by redeploying everything

 That's fine for demos.
-It breaks in production.
+It becomes challenging at scale.

 I learned this the hard way when building a weather analysis system.
 Different teams wanted to contribute tools - the data science team used R, the infrastructure team preferred Go, and the agricultural experts had existing Java libraries.
 Embedding everything in one Python app?
 Impossible.